All Episodes

 Are you kidding me?

-It's entirely possible Iran used its new cash to fund terror State Department.
+It's entirely possible Iran used its new cash to fund terrorist State Department.

 What an admission.

-But they can't be sure that they're using their new cash, the 150 billion unfrozen with the Iranian nuclear deal, uh, once the sanctions were killed.
+But they can't be sure that they're using their new cash, the $150 billion unfrozen with the Iranian nuclear deal once the sanctions were killed.

 This is unreal.

-Uh we we can't determine whether or not uh the Iranians are actually using new cash to uh fund uh terrorism.
+We can't determine whether or not the Iranians are actually using new cash to fund terrorism.

-The Saudis, you know, the oil markets got Saudi is all panicked, and they're claiming they took out a loan at 10 billion dollars uh to provide the royal family some living expenses while they have some problems there with the oil sales.
+The Saudis, you know, the oil markets got Saudi is all panicked, and they're claiming they took out a loan at $10 billion to provide the royal family some living expenses while they have some problems there with the oil sales.

-Then the Saudis are threatening that if they end up being blamed for 9-11 or they're officially blamed for, which is not going to happen with this administration.
+And the Saudis are threatening that if they end up being blamed for 9-11, if they're officially blamed for it, which is not going to happen with this administration.

 So I don't know what they're worried about.